Epwell

 Epwell is a village and civil parish in the north of Oxfordshire about 6 mi west of Banbury.
 The 2011 Census recorded the parish population's as 285.
 Epwell's toponym is believed to be derived from the Old English Eoppa's Well.

 Manor

 In 1279 Robert Danvers held a fee at Epwell.
-It was an exclave of the Hundred of Dorchester until the 18th century, when it was transferred to the Hundred of Banbury.
+Documents in the 14th through the 18th centuries often spelt the manor name as Ipswell, an Early Modern English name form that developed from Middle English in relative isolation due to phonological changes.
+Epwell was an exclave of the Hundred of Dorchester until the 18th century, when it was transferred to the Hundred of Banbury.

 Parish church

 The Church of England parish church of Saint Anne was originally Early English.
 Several of the present windows are Decorated Gothic and were added later.
 Next the Perpendicular Gothic bell tower was added.
 Two windows on the north side of the church were added late in the 16th century.
 The church is a Grade II* listed building.
 St Anne's parish is a member of the Benefice of Wykeham, along with the parishes of Broughton, Shutford, Sibford Gower, Swalcliffe and Tadmarton.